Dividing property in Connecticut divorce is a major concern for many spouses.

 The judge must consider these all factors however the judge does not have to give each equal weight.
 Judges vary on the importance of each factor.
 For example, the causes for the divorce (i.e. fault) will be evaluated differently by one judge to the next.
 Some judges rarely use this ground when dividing property while others will factor it in if the fault was serious enough.
 And what is “serious” or “significant” enough will – you guessed it – vary.

 Length of the marriage is almost always an important factor.
-The longer the marriage – the more likely it is that the judge will equally divide property.
+The longer the marriage – the more likely it is that the judge will divide property equally.

 Stamford and Fairfield Dividing Property Attorney